This is a landmark year for diversity at the Oscars. Why did it take nearly a century?

 The best-director category includes two women for the first time

-Before Kathryn Bigelow’s 2010 win for her visceral war drama “The Hurt Locker,” just three women had received best director nominations: Lina Wertmüller, for the 1975 Italian-language film “Seven Beauties”; Jane Campion, for the 1993 romance drama “The Piano”; and Sofia Coppola for her semi-autobiographical 2003 film “Lost In Translation.”
+Before Kathryn Bigelow’s 2010 win for her visceral war drama “The Hurt Locker,” just three women had received best-director nominations: Lina Wertmüller, for the 1975 Italian-language film “Seven Beauties”; Jane Campion, for the 1993 romance drama “The Piano”; and Sofia Coppola for her semi-autobiographical 2003 film “Lost In Translation.”
 In the decade following Bigelow’s triumphant win (in a race that included her ex-husband, “Avatar” director James Cameron), only one woman was included in the best-director category: Greta Gerwig, for her 2017 coming-of-age dramedy “Lady Bird.”

 But Gerwig’s name was not on the best-director nominee list last year for “Little Women,” even as her acclaimed adaptation landed in six categories, including best picture and best adapted screenplay.